atlassistant/pytlas/docs/writing_skills/handler.rst

 Handlers are python code that will be executed when an intent has been recognized.

-Your handler will received one and only arguments, a :ref:`request` instance which represents the agent and the context for which your handler is being called.
+Your handler will received one and only argument, a :ref:`request` instance which represents the agent and the context for which your handler is being called.